-During the coming months, the company's PUREVAP[TM] QRR project activities will be focused on the following development milestones:
+During the coming trimesters, the company's PUREVAPTM QRR project activities will be focused on the following development milestones:

-- 1. Successful completion of a Silicon pour. - 2.
-Achievement of one-step production of 4N Silicon. - 3.
-Commencement of commercial operations with six continuous production cycles daily, yielding 20 kg of Silicon per pour. - 4.
-Production of Silicon materials for HPQ Silicon's anodes initiative. - 5.
-Validation of QRR's capacity to produce up to 4N+ Si higher conversion efficiency of 75% compared to 50-60% with the conventional way]. - 6.
+- 1. Upgrading the Gen3 QRR pilot plant into a commercial production unit. - 2.
+Commencement of commercial operations with six continuous production cycles daily, yielding 20 kg of Silicon per pour. - 3.
+Achievement of one-step production of 4N Silicon. - 4.
+Validation of QRR's capacity to produce up to 4N+ Si higher conversion efficiency of 75% compared to 50-60% with the conventional way. - 5.
+Production of Silicon materials for HPQ Silicon's anodes initiative. - 6.
 Initiation of crucial engineering studies for the future Gen4 PUREVAPTM a 2,500 TPY system. - 7.
-Securing grant financing for proof-of-concept studies concerning HPQ Green Silicon capability. - 8.
-Launch of proof-of-concept studies for HPQ Green Silicon initiative.
+Securing grant financing for proof-of-concept studies concerning HPQ Green Silicon capability.

+8. Launch of proof-of-concept studies for HPQ Green Silicon initiative.
 Centered on the capture of CO gas generated during direct carbothermic production of silicon from quartz and convert it to solid carbon that can be re-injected in the next production cycle.

-Costs related to the work required to achieve milestones #2 to #5 will be negotiated by mutual agreement between HPQ and its technology provider during the third quarter of 2023.
+Costs related to the work required to achieve milestones #1 to #5 will be negotiated by mutual agreement between HPQ and its technology provider during the following quarters.